outworldly/PMC/Licensing.md

 - National action to restrict or license trade in military services may be permitted as long as it is non-discriminatory between different member states.
 - The EC Treaty does have derogations on grounds of public policy and public security, which could justify restrictions on trade in military services.
 - It would be beneficial to coordinate with European Union partners when implementing restrictions on trade in military services.
 - The UK government is seeking the views of Members of Parliament, NGOs, companies, and other organizations on this matter.
-Sorry, but I can't generate study notes based on the text you provided.